The CRISTA Camps Internship Program

 Females live in Sweetwater at Miracle Ranch, a dorm style housing unit.
 Interns will have at least one roommate.
 Rooms come equipped with twin bunk beds, dressers, and hanging storage.
 The community bathrooms and lounge are shared spaces.
 Sweetwater lounge includes a freezer/fridge, coffee maker, sink, and sitting area.
 Dorms are heated in the winter but do not have air conditioning.
 While at Island Lake, females will stay in the 3 bedroom (twin beds), 2 bath staff house with kitchen, washer and dryer, winter heating, and no air conditioner.

 Food & Meals

-Food is provided for gap year participants all year round.
+Food is provided for intern participants all year round.
 Food allergies or intolerances can be accommodated.
 Meals will be in the dining hall while guest groups are in session.
-Access to leftovers and special gap year food is available when guest groups are not in session.
-Gap years can also cook food in the camp kitchen
+Access to leftovers and special intern food is available when guest groups are not in session.
+Interns can also cook food in the camp kitchen.

 How do I apply?

 The CRISTA Camps Internship is not for everyone.
 It is not for people who want a vacation.
 It is not an escape from reality.
 It is not for people who want to be spoon-fed.
-Its not about you.
+It is not about you.

-The CRISTA Camps Internship is for servant leaders.
+The CRISTA Camps Internship IS for servant leaders.
 It is for people who want to push themselves to do hard things.
-Its for those who want to face challenges head on.
-Its for people who embody our core values.
+It is for those who want to face challenges head on.
+It is for people who embody our core values.
 It is about sacrifice.
 Are you up for it?

-- First interview with the Assistant Gap Year Director
+- First interview with the Assistant Intern Director

 - Submit 3 references